ESGF/esgf-cwt/meetings/monthly/esgf-cwt-mtg-2025-05-12.md

 Alessandro:
 * ESGF status: https://github.com/ESGF/esgf-roadmap/tree/main/status
 * PROV namespace: we need to use consistent namespace URLs.
 * Please keep us informed about the transition to the new ESGF2 with STAC.
-Many Apps lely on the current ESGS-search (sorl ... mot stac)!
+Many Apps rely on the current ESGS-search (solr ... not stac)!

 David:
 * the pygeoapi project has an example for accessing files on S3 storage.